 It's important to note that God spoke ALL of these words.
-These laws will form the reference for the people to recognize sin in their lives as well as provide "protection" from the consequences of making uninformed, bad choices regarding how to live life.
+These laws will form the reference for people to be able to recognize sin in their lives and will also provide "protection" from the consequences of making uninformed, bad choices regarding how to live life.

 Ex.
 20:2 I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.

 Ex.
 20:3 Thou shalt have no other gods before me.